Toddses/wpkit/README.md

 ## Roadmap

 This toolkit is in active development.
-I intend to develop it into a full-stack WordPress management tool.
+I intend to develop it into a full-stack WordPress management tool, from scaffolding to deployment.

 Intended future releases will include the following functionality.

-* Scaffolding a new WordPress site with [YeoPress](https://github.com/wesleytodd/YeoPress).
+* Scaffolding a new WordPress site.
 * Plugin stack installation.
 Define a set of common plugins to install and pull them all into your project with one command.
 * Database pushing and pulling for quick transfer of MySQL databases between local and remote servers.
 Will automatically update URLs in the data.
 * Uploads pushing and pulling for quick transfers of the WordPress uploads data between local and remote servers.